Harder's conjecture I: An explicit pullback formula

 \subsubsection{Explicit pullback formula}

-Based on the calculation in the last section, we can write down the pullback formula for the differential operator $\bbD_l$ in general for any $n=n_1+n_2$ with $2\leq \min(n_1,n_2)$ and $\lambda=(l,l,0,\ldots,0)$.
+Based on the results in the last subsection, we can write down the pullback formula for the differential operator $\bbD_l$ in general for any $n=n_1+n_2$ with $2\leq \min(n_1,n_2)$ and $\lambda=(l,l,0,\ldots,0)$.
 We use Kozima's formula in \cite{Kozima08} p.247.
 We define $Q(X)$ as in Proposition \ref{kozimalemma} and Theorem 3.2.
-So
+Then by Theorem \ref{actiondelta}, we have

 For a $n\times n$ symmetric matrix, we write a block decomposition as

 where $T_{11}$ is $n_1\times n_1$ and $T_{22}$ is $n_2\times n_2$. we define a polynomial $\frkQ(T)$ in $t_{ij}$ by